777arc/textbook/content/sampling.rst

 .. image:: ../_images/dc_spike.png
    :scale: 50%
    :align: center
+   :alt: DC spike shown in a power spectral density (PSD)

 Because the SDR tunes to a center frequency, the 0 Hz portion of the FFT corresponds to the center frequency.
 That being said, a DC spike doesn't necessarily mean there is energy at the center frequency.